Amul Dark Chocolate Benefits for Diabetes

 How Frequently to Consume Dark Chocolate?

 For people with diabetes, consuming anything in moderation is the mantra.
-A small piece of dark chocolate, approximately 30 gms, is acceptable to be consumed on a daily basis by a diabetic person.
+A small piece of dark chocolate, approximately 30 grams, is acceptable to be consumed on a daily basis by a diabetic person.
 Avoid consuming this right after the meal, and rather consume it like a mid-day or an evening snack to get instant energy.

 Ways to Consume Dark Chocolate